eddieantonio/waterbear-debugger-acceptance-tests/README.md

  2. The step/context block that will be executed _next_ will be **directly** indicated, e.g., it would be highlighted, or annotated with a clearly visible icon.
  3. The option to pause the script will be disabled.
+The option to resume/continue the script will be enabled.

 Notes: If there is only one block in the looping context, as there is in [AT-1A][], then this block is the only possible block that can execution